MomomeYeah/Flask-CLIPlus/README.md

 * encapsulate swagger-specific code for easier integration of other API types
 * tests
 * add some level of swagger definition caching
-* autocomplete should probably accept a swagger file, rather than create it